jamespfluger/Extendy/README.md

 ### Which extenson methods are in Extendy?

 There are four main sections, with the strings namespace broken into four further ones.
 I've considered consolidating them into one, but I don't want to bloat IntelliSense.
+These are the namespaces available for import, which link to their corresponding methods and descriptions

 [`Extendy.Collections`](#extendycollections)